russoee/threat-hunting-scenario-fake-AV/README.md

-# Fake AV Threat Hunt
+# Threat Hunt- Fake Antivirus

 **A forensic threat hunting investigation of `BitSentinelCore.exe` — a fake antivirus used to establish persistence via registry keys, scheduled tasks, and deceptive shortcut files.**